dwaidatta/algorithms-from-scratch/README.md

 # From Scratch

 Welcome to **From Scratch**!
-This repository is dedicated to implementing a wide variety of algorithms across topics in Computer Science-including Machine Learning, Deep Learning, Data Science, Signal and Image Processing, Optimisation Algorithms and more-**without relying on major libraries**.
+This repository is dedicated to implementing a wide variety of algorithms across topics in Computer Science-including Machine Learning, Deep Learning, Data Science, Signal and Image Processing, Digital Logic, Optimisation Algorithms, Advanced Data Structures And Algorithms, Algebra, Physics and Mathematics, OS, Architecture And Organisation, Networking and Databases and more-**without relying on major libraries**.
 Our goal is to understand and code each algorithm from first principles, focusing on clarity, educational value, and hands-on learning.

 ---

 ## 🚀 Project Goals

 - **Learn by Doing:** Deepen understanding by building algorithms from the ground up.
+Consider it as a challenge and code up your favourite algorithm from ground up using pure logic and minimal dependencies !!!!
 - **Improvise:** If existing algorithms already exist in the repo feel free to improvise it.
 - **Minimal Dependencies:** Avoid major libraries (like NumPy, scikit-learn, TensorFlow, etc.); use only basic language features and minimal standard libraries where necessary. ( Major languages like Python, C/C++ and Java are allowed )
+- **Usage Of Pre-Defined Libraries:** One can use pre defined popular libraries to do accessory stuff like plotting or calculating complex equations but cannot use them for implementing the algorithm to be written from scratch
 - **Comprehensive Coverage:** Tackle algorithms from ML, DL, signal processing, and other CS fields.
 - **Readable & Well-Documented:** Ensure code is easy to follow, well-commented, and accompanied by explanations.